 Our board of directors currently consists of one director, Mr. Lutnick.
-At the time of completion of this offering, our board of directors will consist of seven directors, three of whom will be non-employee directors.
+At the time of completion of this offering, our board of directors will consist of five directors.
+In addition, we anticipate that two additional directors, one of whom will be a non-employee director, will be added to our board of directors following the closing of this offering.

 Howard W. Lutnick.
-Mr. Lutnick has been our Chairman of the Board of Directors and Chief Executive Officer since June 1999.
+Mr. Lutnick has been our Chairman and Chief Executive Officer since June 1999.
 Mr. Lutnick joined Cantor in 1983 and has served as President and Chief Executive Officer of Cantor since 1991.
 He directs all facets of Cantor's worldwide operations.
 Mr. Lutnick's company, CF Group Management, Inc., is the managing general partner of Cantor.
-Mr. Lutnick serves as co-chairman of the CANTOR EXCHANGE (SM).
+Mr. Lutnick serves as co-chairman of the CANTOR EXCHANGE SM.
 Mr. Lutnick is a member of the Executive Committee of the Intrepid Museum Foundation's Board of Trustees, the Zachary and Elizabeth M. Fisher Center for Alzheimer's Disease Research at Rockefeller University, the Board of Managers of Haverford College, the Board of Directors of City Harvest and the Board of Directors of New York City Public/Private Initiatives, Inc.